AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

 ## Overview

-Microsoft&reg; Teams&reg; is a persistent chat-based collaboration platform that completely supports document sharing, online meetings, and other features for business communications.
+Microsoft Teams&reg; is a persistent chat-based collaboration platform that completely supports document sharing, online meetings, and other features for business communications.

 Adobe Learning Manager uses a virtual classroom connector that can be used to integrate Microsoft Teams meetings with Learning Manager.